 Est. of Tawney, 219 W. Va. at 272, 633 S.E.2d at 28.
 Further, "[o]ur interpretive rules of construction regarding ambiguity require that, under such circumstances, we construe the language against the drafter, the party who had the authority and opportunity to bring about clarity."
 Payne v.
 Weston, 195 W. Va.
 502, 509, 466 S.E.2d 161, 168 (1995) (footnote omitted).
-Finally, "'[t]he question as to whether a contract is ambiguous is a question of law to be determined by the court.'
+Finally, ""[t]he question as to whether a contract is ambiguous is a question of law to be determined by the court.'
 Syllabus Point 1, in part, Berkeley County Pub.
 Serv.
 Dist. v.
 Vitro Corp. of Am., 152 W.Va.
 252, 162 S.E.2d 189 (1968)."
 Est. of Tawney, 219 W. Va. at 267, 633 S.E.2d at 23, Syl.
 Pt.
 5.

 Mindful of these principles, we examine the leases in question in order to address Antero's argument that the Wellman/Estate of Tawney duty to market should extend only to what Antero terms "gas itself," not to its byproducts, i.e., residue gas and NGL's.
-We begin by noting that the word byproducts is somewhat misleading in this context, as the word is most often used to denote "something that is produced as a result of making something else."
-In the case at bar, nothing is produced or made at the processing facility; rather, the "gas itself" is simply broken down into its component parts.
+We begin by noting that the word byproducts is somewhat misleading in this context, as the word is most often used to denote "something that is produced as a result of making something else."20 In the case at bar, nothing is produced or made at the processing facility; rather, the "gas itself" is simply broken down into its component parts.
 The heavier liquid hydrocarbons are separated from the residue gas, which is then marketed, and the Y-Grade mixture of liquid hydrocarbons is transported to another processing facility where it is fractionated into NGLs, which are then marketed.
+Further, we reject Antero's argument that processing and/or fractionating wet gas "transforms" and "enhances" it, thus making it only equitable to require lessors to share in the costs of making and transporting what is now a more valuable product even in the absence of specific language in the lease allowing for the deduction of these post-production costs.
+See The Grissoms, LLC v.
+Antero Res.
+Corp., 133 F.4th 605, 611-12 (6th Cir.
+2025) (rejecting Antero's argument that "valueenhancing costs" should be deductible because this would, in effect, "make all costs deductible after Antero separates the oil, gas, water, and sand.
+In substance and form, that would be an 'at the wellhead' royalty, and no one claims the parties entered such an all-ornothing-at-all agreement.").